By Aaron Crowe, DealNews Contributing Writer

 Large Quantities and Sizes Can Disguise Unit Prices

-If bigger is better, then buying more of something bigger comes at that much more of a savings, or at least perceived of savings.
-The sizes and quantities of bulk products are not what people are used to, Jaffa says, so a 4-pack of 32-oz. bottles of ketchup looks like a deal worth buying.
-Never mind that you may never use all of that ketchup before it goes bad.
+If bigger is better, then buying more of something bigger comes at that much more of a savings, right?
+Unfortunately, this isn't always the case.
+The sizes and quantities of bulk products are not what people are used to, Jaffa says, so three pounds of cream cheese looks like a deal worth buying.
+Never mind that you may never use all of that cream cheese before it goes bad.
 You have to look at the unit prices — sometimes marked, sometimes not — and compare it to other stores' unit prices to figure out if you are truly getting a good deal.
 "I've got to believe [Costco] has some of the best psychologists in the country working for them," he says, "because it has the best suppliers and know how to price everything."

 Product Placement Is Everything